Community College vs. Trade School

 What are the Drawbacks of Community College?

 Once you have decided to further your education after high school, your main two options are college or trade school.
 While it may seem like a simple decision to make, there are many factors to consider and the choice you make will have a significant impact on your future.
-If you hope to start a career in academia or if you aren’t quite sure what direction your education might take you, community college could be a good choice.
+If you hope to start a career in academia or if you aren’t quite sure what direction your education might take you, a community college could be a good choice.
 With more affordable tuition than a 4-year university or college and a variety of online class options, community college can enable you to sample a number of different career options or you can use it to fulfill your prerequisites before transferring to a 4-year college.

 Although there are a number of significant benefits associated with community college, it is a very different experience than attending a trade school.
-Some of the potential drawbacks of community college when compared to trade school may include the following:
+Some of the potential drawbacks of community college, when compared to trade school, may include the following:

 - Most trade school programs can be completed in 2 years versus most bachelor’s programs which take 4 years to complete – community college degrees can be completed in either 2 or 4 years, depending on the program.

 - According to recent studies, the average cost of a bachelor’s degree is about $127,000 and nearly 70% of students need to take out loans in order to pay for college – most trade school degrees cost an average of $33,000.